JiaJun98/aiap14-goh-jia-jun-745Z/README.md

 For threshold determination, based on the Precision-Recall and ROC curve, it will be about roughly 0.51 to determine that a class is positive ("RainTomorrow")

+Do note that I have used AWS Sagemaker with GPU of instance ml.g4dn.2xlarge

 ## Consideration for deploying models developed

 Consideration for deploying models developed
 i.
 Other considerations for deploying the models developed.

-NOTE: your EDA still deciding on the missing data part